7 Things To Skip When You’re Disinfecting Your Home

 1. Jewelry

 The chemicals in disinfecting cleaners are too harsh to use on delicate jewelry metals and precious gemstones.
-In fact, even hand sanitizer can damage some types of jewelry, which is one reason why some experts recommended avoiding rings, watches, and bracelets earlier in the pandemic.
+In fact, even hand sanitizer can damage some types of jewelry, which is one reason why some experts recommended avoiding rings, watches, and bracelets during the pandemic.

-If you do choose to keep wearing jewelry on your hands and wrists, just make sure to keep them clean.
+If you do wear jewelry on your hands and wrists, make sure to keep them clean.
 Good old soap and water are all you need!
 (For more information about how to clean your jewelry safely, check out this post!)

 Things You Shouldn’t Disinfect